 European Research Council Awards

-Nine University of Stuttgart scientists to date have been honored with prestigious ERC Grants by the European Research Council, including one Starting Grant, three Consolidator Grants, and five Advanced Grants.
+Eleven University of Stuttgart scientists to date have been honored with prestigious ERC Grants by the European Research Council, including two Starting Grants, three Consolidator Grants, and six Advanced Grants.